AbdallahKhaledAhmed/Learn-Prisma/README.md

 # Learn-Prisma

-in this repo I will revise all i learn Prisma ORM
+in this repo I will learn Prisma ORM